mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 end
 ```

-The MongoDB sub tree will then look like this for messages with the `OP_QUERY` opcode:
+The MongoDB subtree will then look like this for messages with the `OP_QUERY` opcode:

 ![Flag with description]({{ "/assets/creating-wireshark-dissectors-3/flag-with-description.png" | absolute_url }}){: style="margin-top: 15px; margin-bottom: 30px;" }

 The flag field will not be there for other messages, as they never enter the `OP_QUERY` *if* block.

-The next field is a bit different than the previous ones: we must now dissect something else
+The next field is a bit different from the previous ones: we must now dissect something other
 than an int32.
 In this case it's a string.
 A string is different from the other types in that it
 doesn't have a fixed length.
 So we have to loop over the bytes in the buffer until we hit the end
 of the string.
-How we determine the end of the string is depends on what type of string it is.
+How we determine the end of the string depends on what type of string it is.
 In
 this case, it's a *[cstring][wikipedia-null-terminated-string]*, which means the string is
 terminated by *[NUL][wikipedia-nul]* (the byte 00).